virtualagc/virtualagc/yaShuttle/ported/README.md

 # <a name="Bookkeeping"></a>Some Bookkeeping Details

-File hierarchy:  The *original* hierarchy of XPL modules looked like so:
+File hierarchy and file naming:  The *original* hierarchy of XPL modules looked like so:

   * ...
   * HALINCL/